Asher Socrates is a publisher of media and rich internet content. He has a vast knowledge in Business, Health, Green

 - Prewash the portion of lemongrass that you will use for this dish.

-- Slice down one of the lemongrass stocks to reveal the softer inside layers
+- Slice down one of the lemongrass stalks to reveal the softer inside layers.

 - Remove some of the stiff outer layers.

 - Chop the bottom portion of the stalk and mince it finely.

-- Sprinkle the fine portions of the top of our noodles and serve
+- Sprinkle the fine portions on top of the noodles and serve.

 This herb lasts a long time in the refrigerator, so place the remainder of the grass into a Ziploc bag and store.
 I will be posting a therapeutic lemongrass tea recipe soon.